The Wheeling Fire Department Suppression Division consists of three “platoons” – divided into A, B and C equally.

 He was promoted to his position in June 2020 after serving as a Captain assigned to Ladder 1.

-Assistant Fire Chief Anthony Campbell joined the Wheeling Fire Department in March 1989 and currently oversees the department’s “B Platoon.”
+Assistant Fire Chief Eric Cianelli joined the Wheeling Fire Department in January 2001 and currently oversees the department's "B Platoon."
+He was promoted to his position in June 2021 after serving as a Captain assigned to Rescue 1.

 Assistant Fire Chief Paul Harto, Sr. joined the Wheeling Fire Department in March 1989 and serves as one of three duty chiefs’ in the suppression division – overseeing the department’s “C Platoon.”